javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 Now it should be absolutely clear what `??` does.
 Let's see where it helps.

-The common use case for `??` is to provide a default value for a potentially undefined variable.
+The common use case for `??` is to provide a default value.

-For example, here we show `user` if defined, otherwise `Anonymous`:
+For example, here we show `user` if its value isn't `null/undefined`, otherwise `Anonymous`:

 ```js run
 let user;